prince2906-git/airflow_learning/README.md

   One can easily visulaize data pipline's:
     Dependency, Proggress, Logs, Errors, Code, Success and Failed status.

   From above defination, one question arieses ?
-What is the workflow, data pipline and orchestration and what its significance in Airflow ?
+What is the workflow, data pipline and orchestration ?

  ** Workflow :** Its a system to manager repetative processes and task which occur in a partiular order.
   In other words, It is a set of tasks and steps which can be scheduled, intiated, and monitored.